maximilliancharlemagne/good-readme-generator/README.md

 # Good README Generator

 This is a Node.js application to partially automate the tedious task of generating READMEs.
-You answer a series of questions in the console, and the program will created an appropriate Markdown file containing a completed README, including the MIT license.
+You answer a series of questions in the console, and the program will create an appropriate Markdown file containing a completed README, including the MIT license.

 # Table of Contents
 ## Installation